mineshaftgap/d4m-nfs/README.md

 # Use Stable docker for mac channel
 D4M is known to work on 'Docker version 1.12.3' and does not work on docker for mac beta (1.13).
 Please use the stable channel of docker for mac https://docs.docker.com/docker-for-mac/

+# ionotify for Sublime users
+If you use sublime, please checkout the plugin by Yves to help with auto reloads on file changes - https://github.com/yvess/sublime_d4m